marcosun/smooth-fetch/README.md

 ### Step 3.3 - After Main

 For each call to `instance.interceptors.request.append()`, smooth-fetch places the interceptor function at the very last place of the row.
+The next interceptor will wait until the previous interceptor resolves.

 ### Step 4 - ES6 Fetch API